ali-tz-2004/ToDo/README.md

 Delete Todo items
 Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you find a bug or have a suggestion for improvement.
+Thank you ❤

 Acknowledgments
-This app was built with the help of react, typescript,material ui, .NET
+This app was built with the help of react, typescript, material ui, .NET